SmitSherlock/RNCode/README.md

-### RNCode is the IDE for React-Native web mobile application development.
+### RNCode is the IDE for React-Native mobile application development.

 ## Getting Started with RNCode
 The RNCode IDE can be set up in two ways, the first is to bundle the electron app and run it as a native desktop App.
 The instructions are as follows: